Hazim89/mini-soc-xdr-environment/DEMOS.md

 - ✅ Historical trend (last hour by default)
 - ✅ Hover over graph to see exact values

-**Say to your senior:**
-*"This PromQL query calculates real-time CPU usage.
-We can see the current percentage and historical trends."*

 ---

 #### Query 2: Memory Usage